 This new policy was recommended by the Academic Senate on October 5, 2000 and approved by the President on December 14, 2000.

 Students are expected to attend classes regularly.
-Classroom participation is often one of the necessary and important means of learning and in many classes is essential to the educational objectives of the course.
+Class participation is a necessary and important component of learning and is essential to achieving a course’s educational objectives.

 FACULTY GUIDELINES ON ATTENDANCE/PARTICIPATION

-Faculty members must include their guidelines for assigning grades in the syllabus (as required by Policy Statement 99-19, Grades and Grading Procedures).
+Faculty members must include their guidelines for assigning grades in the syllabus (as required by Policy Statement 12-03, Final Course Grades, Grading Procedures, and Final Assignments).
 The syllabus must make clear whether any portion of the grade is based on attendance and/or participation.
 It is the students' responsibility to make themselves aware of each faculty member's guidelines by carefully reading the syllabus.

 Faculty members may drop students who fail to attend class during the first week of the semester.
 However, students should not presume that they will be dropped by the faculty member.
 Students who have registered for a class, but never attended, should verify with Enrollment Services whether or not they are officially enrolled.
 It is the student's responsibility to officially withdraw from the class.